matseee/docker-images/golang-node/README.md

 # golang-node
 based on golang's and node's alpine images.

+It also includes the following packages/dependencies:
+- chromium
+- build-base
+- fftw-dev
+- libayatana-appindicator-dev
+- gtk+3.0-dev

 ## build command
 ```shell